zpawel/angular-egghead-exercises/README.md

 ## Grunt configuration

 Grunt is a task-based command line build tool for JavaScript projects.
-You can use Grunt to automate minification, compilation, unit testing, linting, etc - take a look at [gruntjs.com](http://gruntjs.com/).
+You can use Grunt to automate minification, compilation, unit testing, linting... - take a look at [gruntjs.com](http://gruntjs.com/)

 Grunt and Grunt plugins are installed and managed via `npm`, the Node.js package manager.

 ##Goal
 You goal is to install and load npm task to detect errors and potential problems in your JavaScript code located in app folder (`grunt-contrib-jshint`), run tests (`grunt-karma`) located in test folder, find your components, install via bower and injects them directly into the `index.html` file (`grunt-wiredep`)
 When it comes to bootstrap component, should be injected only part of the CSS.
+Remember that, you can't manually modify `index.html` file.

+You start with ready `grunt serve` task (you can use it to start browser in live reload mode).

 ###Results